-There are two interrupt sources on the ADMC200 that may be independently enabled to generate interrupts.
+There are three interrupt sources on the ADMC201 that may be independently enabled to generate interrupts.
 The first interrupt source is the Analog Input Block, which, if enabled, generates an interrupt at the end of conversion.
 The second interrupt source is the Vector Transformation Block, which, if enabled, generates an interrupt at the end of a Vector Transformation.
+The third interrupt source is the Digital I/O Block.
+Each digital I/O bit, if configured for input and enabled, generates an interrupt when its input level changes.

 When a 1 is stored in Bit 7 of the SYSCTRL register, ADC interrupts are enabled.
 When a 1 is stored in Bit 6 of the SYSCTRL register, Vector Transformation interrupts are enabled.
-Upon a reset of the chip, both bits are set to the default condition, 0, thus disabling all interrupts.
+When a 1 is stored in any of Bits 6-11 of the PIOCTRL register, digital I/O change of state interrupts are enabled for Bits 0-5 respectively.
+Upon a reset of the chip, all bits are set to the default condition, 0, thus disabling all interrupts.

 When an enabled interrupt occurs, Bit 11 of the SYSSTAT register becomes a 1.
 If that interrupt had been an ADC interrupt, Bit 0 of SYSSTAT register would also be set to 1.
 If that interrupt had been a Vector Transformation interrupt, Bit 1 of SYSSTAT would be set to 1.
-Whenever the SYSSTAT register is read, these three bits go back to their default state, 0, immediately after their values are loaded onto the data bus.
-Upon a reset, these three bits also go to their default state, 0.
+If that interrupt had been a digital I/O interrupt, then Bit 2 of the SYSSTAT would be set to 1.
+Whenever the SYSSTAT register is read, these four bits go back to their default state, 0, immediately after their values are loaded onto the data bus.
+Upon a reset, these four bits also go to their default state, 0.